SixArm/rust-quick-guide/doc/topics/cargo-install-favorites/index.md

 <https://github.com/sixarm/cargo-install-favorites>

-The `cargo-install-favorites` shell script is a list of our favorite Rust projects for use on our daily machines, such as enhanced command line utilties.
+The `cargo-install-favorites` shell script is a list of our favorite Rust projects for use on our daily machines, such as enhanced command line utilities.
 Here are highlights.

 **bat**: Show terminal text with highlights, git integration, fzf.
 Like `cat`.